luc-constantin/myPortfolio/README.md

 # My Portfolio
 ## You can see the project [here](https://luc-constantin.github.io/myPortfolio/ "Luc Constantin's Portfolio")

-## Hard-coded Portfolio
+## Hand-coded Portfolio
-### In this project I used the following: HTML5, CSS3 and JavaScript and bits of Bootstrap
+### In this project I used the following: HTML5, CSS3, JavaScript and bits of Bootstrap
 ## HTML
  * Sections
  * SEO Friendly